How cyber is shaping the future.

 Our 2021 survey outlines the challenges of managing cyber risk across the enterprise faced by CIOs and CISOs.
 Their greatest challenges are transformation and Hybrid IT, with cyber hygiene, talent limitations and shadow IT not far behind.
 Those challenges will only get more complex through accelerated digital transformations.
 We must start over and build security architectures that can sustain the increasing speed of digital transformation.
 The time to act is now!

 Most companies—knowingly or unknowingly—have embarked on a Zero Trust trajectory.
 Their approaches differ by the degree they are tactical, architectural or strategically led.
 While Zero Trust is relevant across all industries and sectors, there is no one-size-fits-all solution.
 Zero Trust is a multi-year initiative—a transformational change, that breaks down the silos between business, IT and the various cyber domains.
-Any Zero Trust journey will face pitfalls and obstacles requiring strong leadership support, investment and buy-in from across your organization to ensure success.
+Any Zero Trust journey will face pitfalls and obstacles requiring strong leadership support, investment and buy-in from across your organisation to ensure success.

 Embedded in a corporate strategy, Zero Trust can bring a series of strategic advantages.
 By reducing operational complexity and simplifying ecosystem integration it can:

 Tech giants are leading the Zero Trust maturity journey and apply these principles to develop, run and deliver secure services.
-Other leading organizations are adopting Zero-Trust strategies to support business priorities, digital transformation, and corporate risk strategies.
-When modernizing your own architectures, understanding how the leaders innovated and achieved tremendous scale can help drive your digital transformation, too.
+Other leading organisations are adopting Zero-Trust strategies to support business priorities, digital transformation and corporate risk strategies.
+When modernising your own architectures, understanding how the leaders innovated and achieved tremendous scale can help drive your digital transformation, too.
 There is no doubt the change is happening.
 The sooner you take charge of your transition to Zero Trust, the safer the journey will be.
 It’s far better to be in the driver’s seat, determining your destination...the time for Zero Trust is now.